 Dogs that are completely white from head to tail are quite a sight to behold.
 Unlike dogs with black base coloration, white dogs with colored markings are surprisingly less common than all-white dogs.
 Some all-white dogs include such popular pups as the Maltese, Bichon Frise, and the Great Pyrenees.
 But the white dogs with markings are also incredibly popular, including the Dalmatian, the Pomeranian, and the Siberian Husky.

 Often, red and brown dogs get confused with each other.
-That’s because red dogs aren’t really red, they’re more of an orange-brown.
+That’s because red dogs aren’t really red, they’re more of an orange-brown, shown here with the Rhodesian Ridgeback colors and markings.
 What’s interesting about red-colored dogs that shows their popularity is how quickly they get adopted.
 Compared to other colored dogs, dogs with red coats get adopted three days faster on average.